A HEALTHY APPROACH TO ALCOHOL

-Students that choose to drink should know that the so-called positive effects of alcohol, like the stimulant effects of a slight buzz, are related to a low but rising blood alcohol level.
+Students that choose to drink should know that the positive effects of alcohol, like the stimulant effects of a slight buzz, relaxation and euphoria are related to a low but rising blood alcohol level.

 Some college students think more alcohol is better, but the truth is that if you want to get a slight buzz, enjoy the social setting or enjoy the taste of alcohol, then you should keep your blood alcohol content (BAC) at .05 or below.

-To maintain a good buzz, you should drink slowly and moderately, not exceeding a BAC of .05, because the initial, stimulated phase of alcohol is quickly followed by a depressant phase, which will leave you feeling tired and with a hangover or worse.
+To maintain a safe buzz, you should drink slowly and moderately, because the initial, stimulated phase of alcohol is quickly followed by a depressant phase, which will leave you feeling tired and with a hangover or worse.

-Drinking games, "chugging" or "guzzling" alcohol, hazing rituals and high proof alcohol drinks often lead to alcohol poisoning.
+Drinking games, consuming hard liquor, and hazing rituals are some activities that may lead to alcohol poisoning.
 Alcohol consumption combined with some types of medication may also lead to accidental overdose and alcohol poisoning.

 If a person has any of these symptoms, it is important for you to call 911 immediately.

 While waiting for emergency transport, gently turn the intoxicated person on his/her side and maintain that position by placing a pillow in the small of the person's back.
 This is important to prevent aspiration (choking) should the person vomit.
 Stay with the person until medical help arrives.

 A person who is vomiting from too much alcohol needs to be evaluated by a medically trained professional.
 Never leave a person alone.
 Call for help as soon as possible.

 Do not try to give the person anything to eat or drink, as this increases the risk of the person choking.